monstercameron/MetaHumanServer/README.md

 # 🚀 Meta Human Server - The Ultimate Voice-Interactive Python Chatbot For Integration Games and Online Services 🚀

-Welcome to the **PyChatApp**!
+Welcome to the **Meta Human Server**!
 This sophisticated piece of software, built entirely on Python, combines some of the most incredible advancements in artificial intelligence, natural language processing, and audio processing to create an interactive voice-activated chatbot that listens, understands, and responds to your prompts in a way that feels incredibly human.
-Let's delve into the fun, feature-filled, and exciting world of PyChatApp!
+Let's delve into the fun, feature-filled, and exciting world of Meta Human Server!

 ## 📖 Table of Contents